skarlekar/smart-quora/README.md

 Participiants - Participants represents users who interact with assets.
 Assets - Assets represents entities which could represent place or things.
 Transactions - Transactions are actions that participants can carry out on assets.
-Events - Events are emitted by the
+Events - Events are emitted by Hyperledger Composer as a result of transactions.
-Queries - SQL-like queries
+Queries - SQL-like queries that can be used to search for assets based on its attributes.
+Access Control

 ### Hyperledger Composer Components